meismann/jasmine-coverage-javascript-coffeescript/README.md

-/!\\ This project is still in its Alpha-phase.
-It works for me, but may not work for you.
+/!\\ This project is still in its Beta-phase.
+It works for a whole bunch of happy users, but may not work for you.
 Please, kindly report any bugs.

 # Test Coverage Visualiser for Javascript and CoffeeScript with Jasmine